wp-plugins/flyzoo/readme.txt

 == Description ==

 Need a chat for your website?
-Flyzoo is an amazing chat for you e-commerce, community or blog!
+Flyzoo is an amazing live chat for you e-commerce, community or blog!

 Chat with your customers for **live support** with **real time visitor monitoring** and engage your community in **chat rooms**.